hsm207/sycamore/docs/source/querying_data/using_rag_pipelines.md

 ## Using the RAG pipeline

 Sycamore has a default RAG pipeline named `hybrid_rag_pipeline`, and it uses OpenAI GPT-3.5-TURBO as the LLM by default.
-To use the pipeline, add this to your OpenSearch hybrid query:
+To use the pipeline, specify it in your request and add the 'generative_qa_parameters':

 ```javascript
 GET <index_name>/_search?search_pipeline=hybrid_rag_pipeline